USTBSensorgroup/DMFCC-MSPGAN-Model/README.md

 # Performance-Enhancement-of--OTDR-Event-Classification-via-Dynamic-MFCCs-and-Augmentation
-Official implementation of the paper "Performance Enhancement of Φ-OTDR Event Classification via Dynamic MFCCs and Multi-Scale Discriminator-Based FastGAN Data Augmentation" (MEAS-D-25-07227).
+Official implementation of the paper "Performance Enhancement of Φ-OTDR Event Classification via Dynamic MFCCs and Multi-Scale Discriminator-Based FastGAN Data Augmentation".
 This repository contains the complete pipeline for reproducing the results, including:  Preprocessing raw Φ-OTDR vibration signals  Dynamic MFCC (DMFCC)